MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 <center style="margin: 25px">![](media/apartment.png)</center>

 In much the same way, containers are like this kitchen.
 There can be different kinds of rooms as well as many of the same kinds of rooms.
-What matters is that the containers come packaged up with everything they need.
+What matters is that the containers come packaged up with everything they need. by VRA

 Watch a short overview below:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/Ryx3o0rD5lY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>